manolodd/openlrae/README.md

 ```console
 project.addComponentBinding(componentBinding2);
 ```
-At this point, you have a project well defined.
-You also could do the same using only two lines of code if you provide a JSON specification of the project.
+At this point, you have a well-defined project.
+You could also do the same using only two lines of code if you provide a JSON specification of the project.
 There is a Project constructor for that.

 Once the project is defined, what risks would you to measure?
 OpenLRAE supports several risks related to licensing.
 Create one risk analyser for each risk you want to evaluate.
 In this example we use two (their name are self-explainatory).
 ```console